A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Introduction

-In geophysical settings these parameters take on extreme values.
-For example, in the Earth's outer core, estimates give $Ra \sim 10^{20}-10^{30}$, $E \sim 10^{-15}$ and $Ro \sim 10^{-6}$ \citep{Gubbins01, Aurnou03, Schubert11}.
+In geophysical settings these parameters take on extreme values -- in the Earth's outer core, for example, estimates give $Ra \sim 10^{20}-10^{30}$, $E \sim 10^{-15}$ and $Ro \sim 10^{-6}$ \citep{Gubbins01, Aurnou03, Schubert11}.
 A massive separation exists between the viscous and inertial time scales, as well as between the inertial and rotational time scales ($\tau_\nu \gg \tau_i \gg \tau_\Omega$).
 The majority of direct simulations of the outer core, in contrast, are confined to ranges of $Ra \lesssim 10^7$, $E \gtrsim 10^{-6}$, and $Ro \gtrsim 10^{-2}$ due to numerical resolution constraints \eg{KingBuffett13, Sreenivasan14}.
-We therefore posit that many of the behaviors expected from theory and asymptotic models, which are likely relevant at planetary scales, do not yet manifest in these models.
+Many of the behaviors expected from theory and asymptotic models may not yet manifest in these models.

-While numerical models need to resolve the scale separation between different behaviors to simulate geophysically meaningful flows, laboratory experiments inherently `resolve' all of the physics, even when behaviors occur that are too small to detect \citep{RobertsKing13}.
+While numerical models need to resolve the scale separation between different behaviors to simulate geophysically meaningful flows, laboratory experiments inherently `resolve' all of the physics, even for behaviors that are too small to detect \citep{RobertsKing13}.
 The laboratory approach is thus uniquely well-suited for investigating geophysical-style rotating convection at extreme values of the governing parameters.
-In this study, we will show that modern experiments are capable of achieving parameter ranges where asymptotically-predicted flow behaviors potentially appear, allowing us to elucidate their relevance to planetary flows.
-We will discuss the constraints that factor into optimizing the laboratory approach to rotating convection.
+Several new large-scale rotating convection devices have been built for this purpose (Figure \ref{F:imgs}).
+With a potential influx of new experimental data, it is crucial to build theoretical infrastructure that fosters cross-comparison between different experiments.

+In this study, we construct a predictive framework by combining asymptotic results for geostrophic convection regimes, regime transitions and heat transfer scalings detected in existing laboratory and numerical studies, and physical constraints governing the accessible parameter ranges for laboratory experiments.
+Design considerations for optimizing experiments toward exploring extreme parameter ranges are also discussed.
+We show that upcoming experiments may be able to reach conditions where asymptotically-predicted flow behaviors manifest, allowing us to determine the relevance of such behaviors to natural phenomena.